 The Damned headed out on tour this winter in celebration of their 40th Anniversary, playing 'Damned Damned Damned', in full.
 The tour reached North America and Australia/New Zealand in 2017.

-Next up, The Damned are set to play the Evil Spirits UK tour in early 2018, with an extra date added in London due to demand.
-The punk pioneers will then support the Hollywood Vampires at their UK arena shows in June.
-Then, they have lined up headline dates in Southampton, Holmfirth and Warrington this summer, followed by a stint supporting Stiff Little Fingers in Belfast.
+Next up, The Damned are set to play the Evil Spirits UK tour in early 2018 followed by more headline shows in December.
+The punk pioneers will then support the Hollywood Vampires at their UK arena shows in June and a stint supporting Stiff Little Fingers in Belfast.
 Catch them live by checking out the tour dates and ticket information on Stereoboard below.

 Saturday headliners from a 3 day alternative music festival and they didn't disappoint.
 Good selection of songs from their back catalogue had the place bouncing from the off.
 Credit to the sound guy.
 Solid drums, clear bass, guitar and keyboard sounds and a good vocal balance between Dave and The Capt.